chanturia/TAU_PHP_API_CLIENT/docs/Api/CouponApi.md

 $api_instance = new Swagger\Client\Api\CouponApi();
 $id = "id_example"; // string | ID for the coupon being searched for.
-$companyID = "companyID_example"; // string | Company ID Parameter for the company that the Coupon is connected to.Required only if the Coupon is connected with a company.
+$companyID = "companyID_example"; // string | Company ID Parameter for the company that the Coupon is connected to.
+Required only if the Coupon is connected with a company.
-$brandID = "brandID_example"; // string | Brand ID Parameter for the Brand that the Coupon is connected to.Required only if the Coupon is connected with a Brand.
+$brandID = "brandID_example"; // string | Brand ID Parameter for the Brand that the Coupon is connected to.
+Required only if the Coupon is connected with a Brand.
-$storeID = "storeID_example"; // string | Store ID Parameter for the Store that the Coupon is connected to.Required only if the Coupon is connected with a Store.
+$storeID = "storeID_example"; // string | Store ID Parameter for the Store that the Coupon is connected to.
+Required only if the Coupon is connected with a Store.
-$merchantID = "merchantID_example"; // string | Merchant ID Parameter for the Merchant that the Coupon is connected to.Required only if the Coupon is connected with a Merchant.
+$merchantID = "merchantID_example"; // string | Merchant ID Parameter for the Merchant that the Coupon is connected to.
+Required only if the Coupon is connected with a Merchant.
-$productID = "productID_example"; // string | Product ID Parameter for the Product that the Coupon is connected to.Required only if the Coupon is connected with a Product.
+$productID = "productID_example"; // string | Product ID Parameter for the Product that the Coupon is connected to.
+Required only if the Coupon is connected with a Product.

 try {
     $result = $api_instance->getCouponById($id, $companyID, $brandID, $storeID, $merchantID, $productID);